Midtrans/advanced-faq-site/partner-gopay-pos.md

 ## 1. Get QR Code Image URL

-Charge API request should be done from Partner's backend. **Server Key** (shared by Midtrans Business PIC) will be needed to [authenticate the request](https://api-docs.midtrans.com/#http-s-header).
+Charge API request should be done from Partner's backend. **Server Key** (given by Midtrans Business PIC) will be needed to [authenticate the request](https://api-docs.midtrans.com/#http-s-header).

 ### Charge API Request